What Does a Tax Specialist Do? 2026 Career Guide

 When choosing a certification, you should consider the one that most directly benefits your intended career path.
 Common certifications for tax specialists include:

 • Certified Public Accountant (CPA): Earning this credential says that you have achieved the highest level of competency in accounting.
 You must become a CPA or an enrolled agent (EA) if you represent clients in cases with the IRS as part of your job duties.
 When you get this certification, you become licensed to practice as an accountant in your state.
-To become a CPA, you need to pass a uniform exam offered by the American Institute of Certified Public Accountants and meet any licensing requirements as set by your state.
+To become a CPA, you need to pass a uniform exam offered by the American Institute of Certified Public Accountants (AICPA) and meet any licensing requirements as set by your state.

-• Enrolled Agent (EA): This credential offered by the IRS comes with a lot of clout because it allows you to represent your clients in any disputes they may have with the IRS.
+• Enrolled agent (EA): This credential offered by the IRS comes with a lot of clout because it allows you to represent your clients in any disputes they may have with the IRS.
 To earn this certification, you’ll take a three-part exam and must stay current on IRS regulations and laws with continuing education.

 Step 3: Gain work experience.